Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Orienting Lubin--Tate theories

 \begin{exm} The Dieudonn\'{e} module $M$ associated to a height $1$ formal group $\Gamma$ over $\F_p$ is a free $\Z_p$-module of rank $1$.
 Choosing a generator $u\in M$, one deduces that the Frobenius and Verschiebung operators on $M$ are given by the formulas

 for some $a\in \Z_p^{\times}.$ Since the Witt vector Frobenius $\varphi$ is trivial, the constant $a$ is independent of the choice of generator $u$.
-Moreover, it can be shown that $a$ is equal to $1$ if and only if $\Gamma$ is isomorphic to the multiplicative formal group. \end{exm}
+Moreover, it can be shown that $a$ is equal to $1$ exactly when $\Gamma$ is isomorphic to the multiplicative formal group \cite[Lemma 9.8 and preceding]{BuchLaz}. \end{exm}